JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 cover-image: tandem-teaser-website.jpg
 ---

-### A new brand
+### Starting out

 As an one of the first employees of Tandem I was involved in helping create and iterate a new brand.
+We started with a single question, "What is a good bank?", and a desire to reinvent banking and improve people's lives.
-Prior to becoming 'Tandem' we operated under the guise of '#agoodbank' - a non-brand that would allow us to run discovery workshops, interviews and create a community to gain a greater understanding of what people really needed from a bank.

-The people that came to these workshops formed the beginnings of a community of people we called 'Co-Founders' - a group of ordinary, un-banky people who help shape and build the kind of bank they want to be with.
+For the first few months we operated under the guise of '#agoodbank', a non-brand that would be used to gain a greater understanding of what people really needed from a bank.
+We ran discovery workshops, interviews and created a community of people we called 'Co-Founders' — a group of ordinary, un-banky people who would help shape and build the kind of bank they wanted.

 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-agb-app.jpg" alt="#agoodbank app"></div>

-We even created an app to allow them to see what we were working on and for us to test ideas and gather feedback.
+Anyone could become a Co-Founder and each one got a share in the bank and their own membership card.
+We even created an app to allow Co-Founders to see what we were working on and for us to test ideas and gather feedback.

+### A new brand

-After a few months of discovery work we set about defining a brand for the new bank.
-For six months I was involved in multiple workshops and testing sessions with [Wolf Ollins](http://www.wolffolins.com/){:target="_blank"} and other Tandem employees.
+For the next six months, we set about defining the brand for the new bank.
+I was involved in and help facilitate numerous workshops, Co-Founder events and testing sessions with [Wolf Ollins](http://www.wolffolins.com/){:target="_blank"} and other Tandem employees.
 We explored multiple names and directions before finding 'Tandem'.

 <div class="img no-mbtm revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-workshops.jpg" alt="Brand workshops with Wolf Ollins"></div>
 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-logos.jpg" alt="Tandem logo sketches"></div>